EthanC/N31L/README.md

 ## Features

-Notice: N31L is purpose-built, this means that its commands and functionality are intended only for the Moderators of the [Call of Duty server](https://discord.gg/CallofDuty).
-This repository has been made open source for educational purposes, N31L will likely not fit your moderation needs.
+Notice: N31L is purpose-built, this means that its functionality is intended only for the Moderators of the [Call of Duty server](https://discord.gg/CallofDuty).
+This repository has been made open source for educational purposes, N31L will likely not fit your needs.

 -   Modern, interaction-based Discord bot utilizing the application commands API
 -   Designed to expand and enhance the Discord Moderator toolset